Last Reviewed: August 11 2016

 Breastfeeding is all your baby needs for the first six months.
+Babies also need a daily vitamin D supplement in their first year of life.
 At six months your baby will continue to breastfeed while beginning to eat other foods.
 Breastfeeding can continue for the first two years or more, for as long as you and your child want.
 There is no "right time" to stop.
 The longer your child breastfeeds, the better the health benefits—breast milk changes to suit your child’s needs as he grows.
 The breastfeeding relationship between you and your baby also continues to grow during the toddler years.

 See Weaning Your Baby for more information

 My baby was feeding well and suddenly is refusing to breastfeed.
 Does this mean he wants to wean?

 Many babies have short phases where they refuse to breastfeed.
 This is sometimes referred to as a nursing strike.
 Many parents interpret this behaviour as the baby wanting to wean but this is usually not the case.
 Some other related behaviours include being fussy, being very distracted and pulling on and off the breast, as well as biting.
 These feeding phases usually last a short time: sometimes for a couple of feedings, sometimes for a couple of days.
 These are some things you can try: